Azure/api-center/README.md

 To provide feedback, select the *Issues* tab above and search for existing issues to see if your feedback or bug report has already been submitted.
 If not, create a new issue and provide a clear and detailed description of your feedback or bug you encountered.

+If you prefer to keep the communication private, you can contact the API Center team directly at apicenterpreview@microsoft.com.

 ## Get support

-We are unable to provide product support within this repository.
-If you need assistance with using API Center, request support in the Azure portal.
+During limited access preview, we are providing product support through this GitHub repository.

 ## Other resources